-The course is delivered via mixed mode teaching involving online tutorials alongside e-lectures.
+The course is delivered through mixed-mode teaching, which involves online tutorials alongside e-lectures.

-Students will take four taught modules followed by a year-long research period culminating in the submission of a 15,000-word dissertation for the award of MLitt.
+Students will take four taught modules followed by a year-long research period finishing in the submission of a 15,000-word dissertation for the award of MLitt.
 Assessment comprises coursework including essays and projects.

 Students who wish to exit the programme with a PGDip in Terrorism and Political Violence will not be required to undertake the dissertation element.